Singapore

 Chinese New Year

 Chinese New Year, also known as Lunar New Year or Spring Festival, is one of Singapore's most significant holiday seasons, marking the first day of the year on the Chinese lunar calendar.
-Chinatown will be vibrant with festive decorations, markets, and performances, and many families will gather for reunion dinners.
+Chinatown will be lively with festive decorations, markets, and performances, and many families will gather for reunion dinners.

 Public holidayHigh impact Worth timing around